 In applying clause 2.9.3, the certification required for indirectly affected data and statements disclosures is whether the disclosed error has been corrected and subsequently correctly reflected in the revised indirectly affected data and statements.

+Additional certificate disclosure requirement for Aurora

+Where Aurora publicly discloses any information under clauses 2.5.3, 2.5.4, or 2.5.5, Aurora must at that time publicly disclose a certificate in the form set out in Schedule 18 in respect of that information, duly signed by 2 directors of Aurora.

 RETENTION AND CONTINUING DISCLOSURES

 An EDB that is required by this determination to publicly disclose any information must retain, and continuously publicly disclose, that information for at least 7 years from the date that information is first required to be publicly disclosed.